TimMouskhelichvili/personal/public/static/markdown/blog/javascript-substring/en.md

 ## Definition

-The substring() function is used to extract a substring between the start & end position.
+The `substring()` function is used to extract a substring between the start and the end positions.

-Here is the substring() function syntax.
+Here is the `substring()` function syntax.
 ```javascript
 str.substring(start[, end]);
 ```

-There are 3 different ways to call the substring() function:
+There are 3 different ways to call the `substring()` function:

 #### 1. When you specify both the start and end parameters.